tank-king/scoreunlocked/README.md

 client.post_score(name='name', score=100, validation_data='<data to validate score>')
 ```

-That's all you need to know for setting up a basic leaderboard
+That's all you need to know for setting up a basic leaderboard.

+# Advanced Tutorial

+[TODO]